 FAQs About Equity

-Racial equity is the condition that would be achieved if one's racial identity no longer predicted, in a statistical sense, how one fares.
-When we use the term, we are thinking about racial equity as one part of racial justice, and thus we also include work to address root causes of inequities not just their manifestation.
-This includes elimination of policies, practices, attitudes and cultural messages that reinforce differential outcomes by race or fail to eliminate them.
+Racial equity is the condition that would be achieved if a person’s racial identity no longer predicted how they were likely to fare.
+When we use that term, we are thinking about racial equity as one part of racial justice and include work to address the root causes of inequities, not just their manifestation.
+This includes the elimination of policies, practices, attitudes, and cultural messages that reinforce differential outcomes by race or fail to eliminate them.